 Hip fracture and GERD.
 We often

-comment that everything in the body is connected.
+write how everything in the body is connected.

 Here is another scenario.
 GERD or reflux symptoms drive

 sufferers to seek relief.
 Proton pump inhibitors (PPI) are often